John of the Cross: Veneration

 The morning after John's death huge numbers of townspeople in Úbeda entered the monastery to view his body; in the crush, many were able to take home bits of his habit.
 He was initially buried at Úbeda, but, at the request of the monastery in Segovia, his body was secretly moved there in 1593.
 The people of Úbeda, however, unhappy at this change, sent a representative to petition the pope to move the body back to its original resting place.
 Pope Clement VIII, impressed by the petition, issued a Brief on 15 October 1596 ordering the return of the body to Úbeda.
 Eventually, in a compromise, the superiors of the Discalced Carmelites decided that the monastery at Úbeda would receive one leg and one arm of the corpse from Segovia (the monastery at Úbeda had already kept one leg in 1593, and the other arm had been removed as the corpse passed through Madrid in 1593, to form a relic there).
 A hand and a leg remain visible in a reliquary at the Oratory of San Juan de la Cruz in Úbeda, a monastery built in 1627 though connected to the original Discalced monastery in the town founded in 1587.

 The head and torso were retained by the monastery at Segovia.
 They were venerated until 1647, when on orders from Rome designed to prevent the veneration of remains without official approval, the remains were buried in the ground.
 In the 1930s they were disinterred, and are now sited in a side chapel in a marble case above a special altar.

 Proceedings to beatify John began between 1614 and 1616.
 He was eventually beatified in 1675 by Pope Clement X, and was canonized by Benedict XIII in 1726.
 When his feast day was added to the General Roman Calendar in 1738, it was assigned to 24 November, since his date of death was impeded by the then-existing octave of the Feast of the Immaculate Conception.
 This obstacle was removed in 1955 and in 1969 Pope Paul VI moved it to the dies natalis (birthday to heaven) of John, 14 December.
 The Church of England and the Episcopal Church honor him on the same date.
-In 1926, he was declared a Doctor of the Church by Pope Pius XI after the definitive consultation of Reginald Garrigou-Lagrange OP, professor of philosophy and theology at the Pontifical University of Saint Thomas Aquinas, Angelicum in Rome.
+In 1926, he was declared a Doctor of the Church by Pope Pius XI after the definitive consultation of Reginald Garrigou-Lagrange, professor of philosophy and theology at the Pontifical University of Saint Thomas Aquinas, Angelicum in Rome.